If you like it, save it!

 - Place the brown sugar and bacon slices in a plastic bag and shake it around to lightly coat the bacon.

-- Place the bread cubes evenly in a 10 inch round baking dish (or a dish similar in size which has been well buttered..
+- Place the bread cubes evenly in a 10-inch round, buttered baking dish (or a dish similar in size).

 - In a mixing bowl place the beaten eggs, the milk, the half and half, sugar, vanilla, nut meg and salt and whisk until nice and combined.
 Pour the mixture over the bread and apple making sure that the bread is submerged.

 - In the morning, after making the bacon, place the casserole in a 350°F oven and bake for 1 to 1 1/2 hours until the center is just set and the top is lightly browned.
 About 10 minutes before this happens, scatter the bacon pieces over the casserole and continue to bake for that last 10 minutes.

 - Let the casserole rest for about 10 minutes out of the oven.
 Serve with your favorite maple syrup, if desired.